AdobeDocs/document-cloud-learn.en/help/sign/integrations/integrations-overview.md

 ## What's new

 * [Microsoft Dynamics 365 for Field Service](dynamics-field-service.md)
-  Learn how Acrobat Sign, [!DNL Power Automate], and [!DNL Microsoft Dynamics 365] for Field Service are used to streamline customer on-site engagements.
+  Learn how Acrobat Sign, [!DNL Power Automate], and [!DNL Microsoft Dynamics 365] for Field Service are used to streamline customer on-site engagements
 * [Microsoft Dynamics 365 for Customer Service](dynamics-customer-service.md)
   Learn how Acrobat Sign and [!DNL Microsoft Dynamics 365] for Customer Service are used to improve customer satisfaction on a self-service customer web portal
 * [Integrate a web form with [!DNL SharePoint] Online](integrate-web-form-sharepoint-online.md)